-It's important to note that using a VPN is usually against the terms and conditions of Netflix, BBC & Amazon.
+It's important to note that using a VPN to get around geo-restrictions is usually against the terms and conditions of Netflix, BBC & Amazon.

 While a VPN is new for many people, they are very simple apps to use and require no previous knowledge or technical expertise.
 It's as easy as launching the app, pressing the 'connect' button and then launching Safari or whichever other app you want to use.